AdaptiveBProcess/DeclarativeProcessSimulation/README.md

 variation = =1
 ```

-On line 159 this parameter must be modified with the folder that was generated after the training.
+On line 159 on dg_prediction.py this parameter must be modified with the folder that was generated after the training.

 ```python
 parameters['folder'] = 'YYYYMMDD_XXXXXXXX_XXXX_XXXX_XXXX_XXXXXXXXXXX'